Kanchenjunga Trek

 Kanchenjunga South Base Camp

 The trekking route to Kanchenjunga Base Camp has a different approach than Kanchenjunga North Base Camp.
-It is more cultural and full of scenic contrasts.
+It is more cultural and fuller of scenic contrasts.
 The route takes you through old villages and lush forests full of rhododendrons and gradually climbs towards alpine meadows with stunning views of Kanchenjunga South Base Camp.
 The main highlight of this route is the Oktang viewpoint, giving trekkers an opportunity to experience the close up look at the glaciers and ice cliffs beneath the main peak.
-This side of route feels more calm and peaceful, suitable for trekkers who want to enjoy nature with a cultural touch.
+This side of route feels calmer and more peaceful, suitable for trekkers who want to enjoy nature with a cultural touch.

 Full Kanchenjunga Circuit Trek

-The full Kanchenjunga Circuit Trek is the combination of both the North and South Base Camp routes, offering one of the most rewarding long distance treks in Nepal.
+The full Kanchenjunga Circuit Trek is the combination of both the North and South Base Camp routes, offering one of the most rewarding long-distance treks in Nepal.
 If you have enough time this Full Kanchenjunga Trek is the one you should try.
 This trek is both physically and mentally demanding, but the accomplishment and different mix of feelings and experiences make it one of the most rewarding and unforgettable adventures.

 Highlights of Kanchenjunga Trek